We Will Rock You auditions - Information for pre-audition workshops, audition dates and registration

-If you are an adult aged 18+ and would like to join us to perform in Come from Away, here is the information you need about auditions.
+If you are an adult aged 18+ and would like to join us to perform in We Will Rock You, here is the information you need about auditions.

 ACCESS AUDITION RESOURCES ONLINE: MEMBERS AREA